roxnlopez/kyrel/README.md

 ## Instructions

-Clone this repo!
-(Or click "Download ZIP" on the right).
+Fork and clone this repo!

 There are three problem sets, organized by difficulty: [day_1](/challenges/day1.md), [day_2](/challenges/day2.md), [day_3](/challenges/day3.js).

-Solutions may be found in the [/solutions](/challenges/solutions) folder.
-NO PEEKING!
-Try your darndest before you give up.
-The name of the solution file will match the title of the problem.
-For example, the solution to **turn_3rd_cell_blue** can be found at [challenges/solutions/turn_3rd_cell_blue.js](challenges/solutions/turn_3rd_cell_blue.js).
+Solutions will be given at the end of the work session.
+Try your darndest to get to a solution before then.
+At the least, we are expecting to see an attempt at all challenges.

 ### Using kyrel.js